 USAT Age Up Rule

 All USAT races will use the "AGE UP RULE" for award distribution and ranking.
 It is important that you begin in the proper wave start with respect to this rule.
-The age up rule means you are racing based on your age as of 12/31/13.
+The age up rule means you are racing based on your age as of December 31st of the year of your race.
 Our computer timing program will automatically calculate your age based on your birth date and the age up rule criteria.

 Wet Suit Legal